Randstad: Railways

 The Randstad is the keystone of the Dutch railway network; most intercity connections terminate in one of the key cities in the Randstad.
 The railway network in the area is dense and heavily used.
 Together with the Swiss Federal Railways (1st), and the Belgian railways (3rd), the Dutch Railways are in the top 3 of Europe in punctuality.
 Larger cities in the Randstad have many railway stations, as well as light rail, subway and/or tram networks.

 Cycling

 Much effort is being expended in increasing the cycling rate of the Randstad.
 The campaign Fietsfilevrij exists to encourage cycling as an alternative to waiting in traffic jams on the motorway.
-Bicycle "superhighways" have been built on which cyclists have priority for long distance, high speed cycle commuting.
+"Bicycle highways" have been built on which cyclists have priority for long distance, high speed cycle commuting.
 For instance, one of these stretches the 50 km distance between Amsterdam and Utrecht.